Coding-Crashkurse/UV-Ruff-/README.md

 environment, so you never have to activate a venv manually.

 ## Updating dependencies

-`uv` intentionally does not auto-upgrade already-locked packages, so the project exposes a helper CLI in `src/ruffyt/__init__.py`.
-Run it with:
+UV does not provide a function for updating depencies yet.

 ```bash
 uv run update-packages